MOEAFramework/MOEAFramework/docs/listOfProblems.md

 `LSMOP8_N` | ??? | N | 0 | Real
 `LSMOP9_N` | ??? | N | 0 | Real

+The number of decision variables depends on the how the problem is configured.
+Use `problem.getNumberOfVariables()` to lookup the exact values.

 ### ZCAT

 Set of challenging test problems for multi- and many-objective optimization [^zapotecas23].
 These problems are